NUBIC/aker-rails/README.md

       central '/etc/nubic/aker-prod.yml'
     end

-(Migration note: this differs from the Rails 2.3 version of this plugin. *Aker configuration should not happen in a Rails 3 after_initialize block.*)
+*Aker configuration should not happen in a Rails 4 after_initialize block.*

 Integration into your app
 -------------------------